 This bill amends section 28-101 of the Revised Statutes Cumulative Supplement, 2024, to introduce new provisions aimed at prohibiting organized retail crimes in Nebraska.
-It defines key terms such as "organized retail crime," "retail merchandise," and "aggregated retail market value," and outlines specific actions that constitute the offense of organized retail crime.
-These actions include knowingly committing organized retail crime, managing or assisting others in such crimes, and possessing stolen retail merchandise.
-The bill establishes penalties based on the aggregated retail market value of the merchandise involved, categorizing offenses as Class IIA felonies, Class IV felonies, or Class I misdemeanors, depending on the value.
+It defines key terms such as "aggregated retail market value," "organized retail crime," "retail commerce," "retail merchandise," and "retailer."
+The bill outlines specific actions that constitute organized retail crime, including knowingly committing the crime, assisting others in committing it, and manipulating anti-shoplifting devices.

 Statutes affected: